 High School Boys Summer Basketball Camp

-Registration for 2019 will open in early February.
-2019 camp will take place at the brand new Falcon Athletic Center at the University of Wisconsin - River Falls, just 35 miles from Minneapolis, Minnesota.
+Registration for the 2019 Intensive Basketball Camp is now open.
+Camp will take place at the brand new Falcon Athletic Center at the University of Wisconsin - River Falls, just 35 miles from Minneapolis, Minnesota.

 The camp will be from July 26 - August 4, 2019, and is open to boys ages 13 - 18.

 The Intensive Basketball Camp (IBC) was created by JROB Intensive Camps, the leader in intensive wrestling camps since 1978.
 Our company believes in the power of teaching both physical and mental development.
 Influenced by the experience of our company's founder—three-time NCAA National Champion Wrestling Coach J Robinson—in Army Ranger School, our Intensive Camps in both basketball and wrestling are known as the most intense and challenging camps in the country.
 The rigorous training model of the IBC operates on the principle that intense challenges bring about significant change, so we provide a structured environment that pushes athletes to their physical and mental limits.
 Our goal is to build tough, gritty athletes that will be prepared to win by forcing them to overcome physical and mental challenges every day.
 Throughout camp, experienced basketball instructors train the players within the context of our company's philosophy of non-stop, distraction-free intensity.
 Learn more about our company philosophy.

 The Intensive Basketball Camp is the only extended-length boys basketball training camp in America specifically designed for high school boys.
 Great habits can’t be developed in a matter of days—they must be ingrained through repetition over an extended period of time in an immersive environment free of distractions.
 That’s why our camp lasts for 10 days, and that’s why we focus on teaching players the practice habits, as well as life skills, that will allow them to continue their improvement after they leave camp.